joseluisq/redel/README.md

 > Replace byte occurrences between two byte delimiters.

 __Redel__ provides a small interface around [Scanner](https://golang.org/pkg/text/scanner/) for replace and filter byte occurrences between two byte delimiters.
-It supports an array of byte-pair replacements with a map and filter closure in order to control every replacement and their values.
+It supports an array of byte-pair replacements with a map and filter closures in order to control every replacement and their values.

 ## Install